Nader Engheta

-Nader Engheta (نادر انقطاع; born October 8, 1955), is an Iranian-American scientist.
-He has made pioneering contributions to the fields of metamaterials, transformation optics, plasmonic optics, nanophotonics, graphene photonics, nano-materials, nanoscale optics, nano-antennas and miniaturized antennas, physics and reverse-engineering of polarization vision in nature, bio-inspired optical imaging, fractional paradigm in electrodynamics, and electromagnetics and microwaves.
+Nader Engheta (نادر انقطاع; born October 8, 1955) is an Iranian-American scientist and professor at the University of Pennsylvania.
+He has contributed to the fields of metamaterials, transformation optics, plasmonic optics, nanophotonics, graphene photonics, nano-materials, nanoscale optics, nano-antennas and miniaturized antennas, physics and reverse-engineering of polarization vision in nature, bio-inspired optical imaging, fractional paradigm in electrodynamics, and electromagnetics and microwaves.

 Background

-Engheta was born on October 8, 1955 in Tehran.
-After earning a B.S. degree from the school of engineering (Daneshkadeh-e-Fanni) of the University of Tehran, he left for the United States in the summer of 1978 and earned his Masters and PhD degrees from the Caltech.
+Engheta was born on October 8, 1955, in Tehran.
+After earning a B.S. degree from the school of engineering (Daneshkadeh-e-Fanni) of the University of Tehran, he left for the United States in the summer of 1978 and earned his master's and PhD degrees from the California Institute of Technology.